R4CHI7/aspire-lite/README.md

 * There is no concept of interest on the loan taken by the user
 * If a user pays more than the required amount for a repayment, the amount for the remaining repayments gets updated based on the total pending amount for the loan.
-* If a user repays the entire loan in a (not last) repayment, the remaining repayments are deleted from the system.
+* If a user repays the entire loan in a non-terminal repayment, the remaining repayments are deleted from the system.

 ### Hacks / Known Issues